factorial-io/phabalicious/docs/scripts.md

 * `fail_on_error(1|0)` If fail_on_error is set to one, phabalicious will exit if one of the script commands returns a non-zero return-code.
 When using `fail_on_error(0)` only a warning is displayed, the script will continue.
 * `execute(task, subtask, arguments)` execute a phabalicious task.
 For example you can run a deployment from a script via `execute(deploy)` or stop a docker-container from a script via `execute(docker, stop)`
 * `fail_on_missing_directory(directory, message)` will print message `message` if the directory `directory` does not exist.
+* `log_message(message, severity)` Prints a message to the output, for more info have a look at the scaffolder-documentation.
+* `confirm(message)` Will prompt for a confimation from the user.

 ## Task-related scripts